POSH

 - Write down what was deleted and when

-- Record usernames, display names, and platform details from memory while fresh
+- Record usernames, display names, platforms, and profile details from memory while fresh

-- Save any notifications, emails, or account alerts still visible
+- Save any notifications, emails, app alerts, login alerts, or platform warnings still visible

 - Report with what you have rather than waiting for perfect evidence